atet/programming/README.md

 ### **Relational Operators**

-* This class of operators encompass all the greater-than, less-than types
+* This class of operators encompass all the greater-than, less-than, and equals-to comparisons
 * Unlike mathematical operators, these will result in a **boolean** data type (can be either "`TRUE`" or "`FALSE`")

 Operator | Definition